 The information provided in this handbook is correct at the time of production.
-Occasionally we may update this information.
-Please refer to the qualification webpages for the most up-to-date information.
+Occasionally we may update it so please check the qualification webpages for the most up-to-date information.

+This handbook contains what you need to know about the planning, delivery and assessment of these qualifications.
 Staff involved in the delivery of these qualifications must have access to and understand the requirements in this handbook.